Oxford and Cambridge Club: Membership

 Membership, which is by election, is open to men and women who have received a degree or honorary degree from either the University of Oxford or the University of Cambridge, have been granted MA status or have been admitted as a full member of a college or hall in either university, or are members of the Congregation of the University of Oxford or the Regent House of the University of Cambridge.
 New members must be proposed and seconded by two current club members.
-One of the ways in which the Club fosters its relationship with the two Universities is by offering honorary membership for their terms of office to the vice chancellors and heads of house.
+One of the ways in which the club fosters its relationship with the two universities is by offering honorary membership for their terms of office to the vice chancellors and heads of house.

 Club house and facilities

-The Club house, a Grade II* listed building, was designed for the Oxford and Cambridge University Club by Sir Robert Smirke (perhaps best known for the British Museum).
+The club house, a Grade II* listed building, was designed for the Oxford and Cambridge University Club by Sir Robert Smirke (perhaps best known for the British Museum).
 It opened to members in 1838.
-The facade is an important example of the Greek revival style with which Smirke was particularly associated.
-In 1952 the Club extended its premises to incorporate the neighbouring house, 77 Pall Mall, formerly the home of Princess Marie Louise, a granddaughter of Queen Victoria.
+The facade is an important example of the Greek Revival style with which Smirke was particularly associated.
+In 1952 the club extended its premises to incorporate the neighbouring house, 77 Pall Mall, formerly the home of Princess Marie Louise, a granddaughter of Queen Victoria.

-Facilities available to members include bedrooms, an opulent Coffee Room (the traditional name for the principal dining room), serving breakfast, lunch, and dinner seven days a week, two bars, two squash courts, a billiard room, a well-maintained library of over 20,000 books with its own librarian, a roof terrace, and a small business area.
-The Club arranges social, literary and sporting events.
-Members may also hire the Club’s function rooms for social or business purposes.
+Facilities available to members include bedrooms, an opulent 'coffee room' (the traditional name for the principal dining room), serving breakfast, lunch, and dinner seven days a week, two bars, two squash courts, a billiard room, a well-maintained library of over 20,000 books with its own librarian, a roof terrace, and a small business area.
+The club arranges social, literary and sporting events.
+Members may also hire the club's function rooms for social or business purposes.

 Data theft

-In November 2017, a backup computer drive containing the personal details of 5000 of the club's members, among them Stephen Fry and Martin Rees, was stolen from a locked room inside the premises.
+In November 2017, a backup computer drive containing the personal details of 5000 of the club's members, among them Sir Stephen Fry and Lord Rees, was stolen from a locked room inside the premises.
 The information stored on it is said to include names, home addresses, phone numbers, and some bank details.